rgadon107/Zapier/README.md

     - As of the current revision to this README.md, Zapier is used to process event registrations and memberships.

 ## About this wiki
-    - Wiki is a Hawaiin term that means quick or brief.
+    - Wiki is a Hawaiian term that means quick or brief.
     - Wikis serve to provide information about software programs to visitors and users.
     - This wiki describes how to:
         - access the club's Zapier team account,